Redocly/redocly-cli/docs/resources/built-in-rules.md

 ### no-invalid-schema-examples

-Verifies that example value conforms to the schema type.
+Verifies that schema example value conforms to the schema.
 Disallows additional properties by default.

 ```yaml
 lint: